+2.5.1.
 3.2.11.
-An FMI A securities settlement facility should have clear and direct reporting lines 2.5.1. between its management and board in order to promote accountability, and the roles and responsibilities of management should be clearly specified.
-An FMI's securities settlement facility's management should have the appropriate experience, a-mix of skills, and the-integrity necessary to discharge theirits responsibilities for the operation and risk management of the FMI.securities settlement facility.
-Under board direction, management should ensure that the FMI's securities settlement facility's activities are consistent with the objectives, strategy, and risk tolerance of the FMIsecurities settlement facility, as determined by the board.
+An FMIA securities settlement facility should have clear and direct reporting lines between its management and board in order to promote accountability, and the roles and responsibilities of management should be clearly specified.
+An FMI's securities settlement facility's management should have the appropriate experience, a-mix of skills, and the integrity necessary to discharge theirits responsibilities for the operation and risk management of the FMI-securities settlement facility.
+Under board direction, (or equivalent alternative governance arrangements), management should ensure that the FMI's securities settlement facility's activities are consistent with the objectives, strategy, and risk tolerance of the FMI securities settlement facility, as determined by the board. (or equivalent).
 Management should ensure that internal controls and related procedures are appropriately designed and executed in order to promote the FMI's securities settlement facility's objectives, and that these procedures include a sufficient level of management oversight.
-Internal controls and related procedures should be subject to regular review and testing by well-trained and staffed riskmanagement and internal-audit functions.
-Additionally, senior management should be actively involved in the risk-control process and should ensure that significant resources are devoted to its the securities settlement facility's risk-management framework.
+Internal controls and related procedures should be subject to regular review and testing by well-trained and staffed risk -management